Paul McGrath (footballer): International career

-In 1990, the Republic of Ireland qualified for its first FIFA World Cup, in 1990 in Italy, eventually reaching the quarter-finals, where they lost to the hosts (1–0 in Rome), with McGrath ever present in the lineups (five matches, 480 minutes played).
-He captained the team four times in 1992 after the retirement of Mick McCarthy.
+In November 1989, McGrath was part of the Republic of Ireland team that qualified for the country's first FIFA World Cup.
+The tournament, hosted by Italy, was held in 1990.
+The Republic of Ireland reached the quarter-finals, where they lost 1–0 to the hosts in Rome, with McGrath ever present in the lineups (five matches, 480 minutes played).
+He received the Irish International Player of the Year award in both 1990 and 1991 in recognition of his contributions to the side and captained the team four times in 1992 after the retirement of Mick McCarthy.